Skip to Content

 Print out the Books-A-Million Summer Reading Adventure Log Book.

-Kids should read any four books from the in-store or online Summer Reading Section and document the books in the log book.
+Kids can read any four books from the in-store or online Summer Reading Section and document the books in the log book.
 They’ll need to record the book titles, authors, and their favorite part.

 There aren’t any dates listed for the Books-A-Million Summer Reading Adventure, and no age range listed either, so you may want to call your local store for those details.